-In Years 1 and 2, the children broadly follow the Key Stage 1 national curriculum, adapted and enhanced in order to provide the best possible education and prepare them for entry into their next schools.
-Play based activities still feature but are increasingly phased out, completing the transition to more formal learning by the end of Year 2.
+In Years 1 and 2, the children broadly follow the Key Stage 1 (KS1) national curriculum, adapted and enhanced in order to provide the best possible education and prepare them for entry into their next schools.
+Play-based activities still feature but are increasingly phased out, completing the transition to more formal learning by the end of Year 2.

 This entails greater emphasis on the core subjects of mathematics, English and science, without neglecting the whole child development.
-A key feature of our approach is that units of work are often integrated into cross curricular topics.
-For example, in Year 1 much is taught through the topics of ‘Toys from the past’ and ‘Life cycles’ and in Year 2 the children learn about ‘The Great Fire of London’ and ‘Pirates’.
+A key feature of our approach is that units of work are often integrated into cross-curricular topics.

 Key Stage 1 – Core Subjects